armandstrickernlp/Task-Chitchat-Entropy/README.md

 ```

 ## Compare lexical diversity and divergence
-Functions for extracting task and chitchat utterances are in the `load_utts.py` script.
-In Accentor, chitchat is presented via several candidates for each utterance.
-Therefore, prior to loading the data, we randomly pick a chitchat candidate to augment each turn using the `generate_accentor_seeds.py` script.
+In Accentor, chitchat candidates are proposed for most utterances.
+Prior to loading the Acentor data for analysis, we randomly pick a chitchat candidate when possible.
+To reproduce this, simply change the path to the downloaded accentor data and choose the seed in `generate_accentor_seeds.py`.
+Rune the script with `python generate_accentor_seeds.py`.

 The serialized extracted utterances are made already available in the `utt_data` repository.